NavyaG-lab/Tech-writer/onboarding/introduction.md

 Fist create a class in the same package as your dataset, but changing from `main` to `test` and adding `Spec` to the end of the name.

-add the following extensions to you class
+add the following extensions to your class

  `extends FlatSpec with NuDataFrameSuiteBase with Matchers`